-Stewart Hesse Director of Sixth Form
+Shane Bell-Nevin Director of Sixth Form

 Welcome to Stoke Newington School & Sixth Form's sixth form prospectus and course directory.
-We have a large, happy, hardworking and welcoming sixth form that is often oversubscribed.
+We have a large, hardworking and welcoming sixth form that is often oversubscribed.
 Stoke Newington Sixth Form offers a positive, creative and purposeful environment with high aspirations for all our students.